 Canoe and Kayak Taupo

 These guys are the undoubted local experts on Lake Taupo.
-Canoe & Kayak Taupo's massive showroom stocks as big a range of kayaks and paddleboards as you’re going to find anywhere.
-As well as buoyancy aids, helmets and spray decks for white-water experts, even roof racks to transport your kayak.
+Canoe & Kayak Taupo's massive showroom stocks as big a range of kayaks and paddleboards as you’re going to find anywhere, as well spray decks for white-water experts, roof racks to transport your kayak, helmets and buoyancy aids, so you won't need to worry about being short of any safety equipment (although if you want to be totally sure you're doing everything as safely as possible, have a look at our dedicated blog post on Kayak Safety Tips in New Zealand).

 Canoe and Kayak Shop & Rental Taupo know exactly the appropriate clothing and safety gear you need for kayaking in New Zealand’s unique conditions.
 Things like paddle jackets, thermals, air bags, throw lines, and tow ropes.
 If you need to do any running kayak repairs, they stock latex seal preserver, inflatable puncture repair kits, replacement drain bungs, and so much more.
 Put simply: it's a one-stop shop for serious kayakers.